smcsus/fade-the-public/README.md

 ## Current Features

-- Uses a headless Chrome browser via Selenium to scrape betting data
+- Scrapes public betting percentages using Action Network’s JSON API (no Selenium required)
-- Filters and logs games with 70% or more public action on any side (Spread, Moneyline, or Total)
+- Filters and logs bets where either side (home or away) has ≥ 70% of the public on spread, moneyline, or total
-- Stores logged bets in `data/tracked_bets.csv` with date, matchup, type, percent, and result
-- All scraping is fully automated and browser-accurate (JS-rendered content supported)
+- Outputs data to `data/tracked_bets.csv` with:
+  `date`, `matchup`, `type`, `side`, `percent`, and `result`
+- Uses simple, fast, and reliable `requests`-based logic for all data pulls

 ## In Progress

-- Automatic result tracking (scraping or API-based)
+- Automatic result checking via API or boxscore scraping
-- Evaluation logic to mark public bets as win/loss
+- Evaluation logic to determine if the public side won or lost
-- Daily summary reports or alert notifications (Discord or email)
+- Alerts or summaries via Discord or email
-- Scheduled background execution (hourly or daily)
+- Multi-sport support with CLI toggle (e.g. MLB, NBA, NFL)
+- Daily/hourly automation with cron or task scheduler

 ## Setup